amontalenti/muckhacker/pages/flask.md

 ## Deployment

-### Automated Builds with Travis-CI

-This project is automatically built using Travis-CI, our Continuous Integration tool.
-You can [monitor its build history][travis-builds] in the panel.

-Upon every successful build of Travis-CI, the current build is also automatically deployed to [divshot][divshot].
-This service provides dead-simple static website hosting with a clever versioning scheme.
-Our Travis builds automatically push the latest version to [http://development.parsely.divshot.io][divshot-development].
-You can log into the Divshot web panel to see past deployed revisions of the website, and also to promote websites from development to staging and production.

-### Deploying to Parse.ly servers

-In order to deploy the website, all you need to do is run:

-    python app.py build

-And then `rsync` the resultant HTML/CSS into a static website root.
-For our own production servers, we script this using `fab deploy_beta` and `fab deploy_prod` commands in our `fabfile.py` file, *although these are currently disabled using the rsync -n "dry-run" flag, so that we don't overwrite our production website accidentally*.

-To test out current "production" builds of the website, you can use `fab deploy_divshot`, which will push something that looks like a "prod-ready" version to [http://staging.parsely.divshot.io][divshot-staging].

 ### Deploying to divshot

 Speaking of divshot, if you want to deploy to it, you simply need the Node-based tooling.